 For these reasons, Family Trust is happy to begin offering an Independence Mortgage.
 This type of mortgage is for members who want to finish paying off their home by retirement.
 Members that want a lower interest rate but don’t want to pay closing costs and don’t want to wait in line for a refinance should instead consider an Independence Mortgage.

 - Low fixed rate for 7, 10, or 15 years

 - No closing costs on loan amounts greater than or equal to $15,000

 The primary advantage of paying off a mortgage prior to retirement is you’ll have less debt and more disposable income as a senior.
 This can be extremely helpful when you’re no longer working and are limited to a fixed income.
 It can also leave you with more room in your budget for other common expenses such as healthcare and leisure.
 Click here to learn more about our Independence Mortgages.

-1 Must pay off any existing first mortgage.
+1 Only loans over $15,000 accepted.
+You must meet certain qualifications for this product.
+All loan applications are subject to credit and property approval.
+Rates and terms are dependent upon your creditworthiness and collateral and are subject to credit approval and may change at any time without notice.
+Property insurance is required and flood insurance is required where applicable.
+A $600 credit applies to all fees and closing costs, such as attorney fees, insurance, or appraisal fees.
+Must pay off any existing first mortgage.
 Family Trust will not subordinate.
 No closing costs with a Family Trust approved attorney.
 No appraisal fees.
 Family Trust will only pay closing costs every five years if you choose to refinance your current Independent Mortgage.
 Minimum 700 credit score.
 Max loan amount $150,000.
 Max Loan to Value $70%.